DylanCS1/s1_manager/README.md

 1. Export the Packages List and get the relevant Package ID
 > If you are using Microsoft Excel, make sure the ID cell is formatted as Text when imported, otherwise, some of the digits might be changed to zeros
 > [https://support.microsoft.com/en-us/help/269370/last-digits-are-changed-to-zeroes-when-you-type-long-numbers-in-cells](https://support.microsoft.com/en-us/help/269370/last-digits-are-changed-to-zeroes-when-you-type-long-numbers-in-cells)
-2. Insert the package ID
+2. Insert the package ID to use for upgrade.
 3. Select a CSV containing a single column of endpoint names to be upgraded.
 4. Toggle the 'Use Schedule' switch on if you want the upgrade to occur per the defined schedule in the Console.